trufflesuite/truffle/docs/getting_started/migrations.md

 You can optionally pass an array of contracts, or an array of arrays, to speed up deployment of multiple contracts.

-Note that `deploy` will automatically link any required libraries to the contracts that are being deployed, if addresses for those libraries are available.
+Note that `deploy` will automatically link any required libraries to the contracts that are being deployed, if the addresses for those libraries are available.
 You *must* deploy your libraries first before deploying a contract that depends on one of those libraries.

 Examples: